On Boussinesq's equation for water waves: The inverse problem

-\end{lemma} \begin{proof} Let us first show that $g_\mathcal{N}$ is uniformly H\"{o}lder continuous on $[a,b]$.
+\end{lemma} \begin{proof} We first show that $g_\mathcal{N}$ is uniformly H\"{o}lder continuous on $[a,b]$.
 Let $s_1 \leq s_2$ be any two points in $[a, b]$.
+Let us first consider the case $\mathcal{N} \geq 2$.
 By Taylor's theorem for $g_0$ with the integral form of the remainder, we have

 and hence

 By the uniform H\"older continuity of $g_0^{(\mathcal{N})}$, there are constants $C_1 > 0$ and $\alpha \in (0,1]$ such that $|g_0^{(\mathcal{N})}(t) - g_0^{(\mathcal{N})}(b)| \leq C_1(b-t)^\alpha$ for all $t \in [a,b]$.
 Using this in (\ref{gMs1gMs2}), straightforward estimates yield